jaccomoc/jactl/docs/pages/language-guide.md

 ### Maps

-A `Map` in Jacsal is used hold a set of key/value pairs and provides efficient lookup of a value based on a given key value.
+A `Map` in Jactl is used hold a set of key/value pairs and provides efficient lookup of a value based on a given key value.

-> Unlike Java, Jacsal `Map` objects only support keys which are strings.
+> Unlike Java, Jactl `Map` objects only support keys which are strings.
 If you try to use an
-> object that is not a `String` as a key, Jacsal will throw an error.
+> object that is not a `String` as a key, Jactl will throw an error.

 Maps can be constructed as a list of colon seperated `key:value` pairs:
 ```groovy